-The school, through teachers and faculties, is responsible for awarding each student who completes a Stage 5 course or a Stage 6 Preliminary course (except Life Skills and VET courses) a grade to represent that student's achievement.
+The school, through teachers and faculties, is responsible for awarding each student who completes a Stage 5 course a grade to represent that student's achievement.
 The grade is reported on the student's RoSA or HSC Record of Achievement.

 Teachers make professional on-balance judgements to decide which grade description best matches the standards their students have achieved.